What are Circuit Switching and Packet Switching? With examples.

 After the Setup of endpoints, the same IP ( lines, router, etc.) network can be used for multiple calls.

-• Circuit switching has a resource reservation, while in packet switching there is no resource reservation.
+- Circuit switching has a resource reservation, while packet switching has no resource reservation.

-• In Packet switching, data is divided into small units called packets.
+- In Packet switching, data is divided into small units called packets.
 These packets can take a path that is shared by other packet-switching nodes.
-In-Circuit Switching, if there is no communication then there is no data on a dedicated channel.
+In-Circuit Switching, if there is no communication, there is no data on a dedicated channel.

-• In-Circuit switching the resources are reserved for a call or circuit.
-If the call is idle then there will be no utilization of the circuit from any other call.
+- In-Circuit switching, the resources are reserved for a call or circuit.
+If the call is idle, there will be no circuit utilization from any other call.
 This makes circuit switching less efficient for resource utilization.
-While in circuit switching the same resources or bandwidth can share by multiple calls.
+While in circuit switching, the same resources or bandwidth can share by multiple calls.
 This makes packet switching more efficient.

-• Because of resource reservation in circuit switching, the Quality Of Service is guaranteed.
-While in packet switching Quality of Service is not guaranteed.
+- Because of resource reservations in circuit switching, the Quality Of Service is guaranteed.
+While in packet switching, Quality of Service is not guaranteed.

-• If there is communication lost in the circuit, the user gets the indication while a packet-based network does not.
+- The user gets the indication if communication is lost in the circuit, while a packet-based network does not.

 Virtual Circuit Switching:

-This is the way for achieving circuit switching type communication over a packet switching network.
-At this software level resources ( e.g message window) are fixed for a circuit, while physical resources (e.g IP link, IP routers ) are shared among multiple circuits.
+This is the way to achieve circuit-switching type communication over a packet-switching network.
+At this software level, resources (e.g., message window) are fixed for a circuit, while physical resources (e.g., IP link, IP routers ) are shared among multiple circuits.
 In Virtual Circuit Switching, a connection is set up over the network.
-Virtual Circuit, gives the impression to the user that there is a dedicated path reserved from source to destination.
+A virtual Circuit gives the impression to the user that there is a dedicated path reserved from source to destination.

 Functionalities of Virtual Circuit Switching.